Minimum Required Distributions

 The IRS recently revised their life expectancy tables for the MRD and created the Uniform Lifetime Table.
 It is for single and married savers.

-A retirement saver will simply divide their account balances as of Dec 31 by the longevity factor on the Uniform Lifetime Table.
+A retirement saver will simply divide their account balances as of Dec 31 of the previous year by the longevity factor on the Uniform Lifetime Table.
 This calculation will change each year based on the size of your account and the new life expectancy calculation.

 Remember you'll do this calculation each year.
 Your IRA provider should be able to do these calculations easily and set up automatic distributions for you each year.